 Before heading back to Leticia, we stopped by the restaurant we spotted when we first arrived on this island, Restaurante Comidas Tipicas.
 It has a beautiful Amazonian decoration in the restaurant and also two parrots named Amazonia and Pepe.

 Not long after we arrived there, it started to rain heavily, and at the start of the downpour, Amazonia and Pepe were squawking loudly, probably asking for permission to play in the rain.
-It was entertaining to watch them both enjoying the raindrops while we wait for our food.
+It was entertaining to watch them both enjoying the raindrops while we waited for our food.

 The 650ml Cristal beer cost 8,000COP & 10,000COP for 620ml Cuscueña .
 They also sell Pisco Sour cocktails for 15,000COP.
 Our total bill, including the beers, were 69,000COP.